-Patterson has been a ubiquitous presence of the Lower East Side of Manhattan since the early 1980's, and is widely known for his dedicated documentation of this historic and now fast changing neighborhood.
-He has been a conscientious chronicler of this urban magnet for the disenfranchised that has long been recognized for its creative influence far beyond its humble street corners.
+CLAYTON PATTERSON has been a ubiquitous presence of the Lower East Side of Manhattan since the early 1980's, and is widely known for documenting this historic and fast changing neighborhood.
+He has chronicled this former urban magnet for the disenfranchised that has long been recognized for its creative influence far beyond its previous humble street corners.

 Born in 1948, Patterson and his companion, Elsa Rensaa, moved from Calgary Canada to New York City in 1979.
 Since 1983 they have lived in the building they purchased on Essex Street, which by 1986 also served as the as the home of the Clayton Gallery and Outlaw Museum, showing artists outside the mainstream.
 Although trained as artists, they consciously sidestepped the confines of the art world.
 For many years they were in the spotlight of the vogue for their custom embroidered baseball caps that were sought after by celebrities and the cognoscenti.
 An ardent community advocate, Patterson also co-founded the New York Tattoo Society and helped win the fight to legalize tattooing in the City.

-Patterson has created an extensive and always expanding photo and video archive of the Lower East Side.
-He has continually taken portraits of people posed in front of the graffiti-scrawled door to his safe haven storefront, to then be displayed in the window that the local kids dubbed the "Wall of Fame".
+Patterson created an extensive photo and video archive of the Lower East Side.
+He has continually taken portraits of people posed in front of the graffiti-scrawled door to his safe haven storefront.
 He was there in 1988 during the Tompkins Square police riots (and has been arrested more than a dozen times for photographing the police), and he was at the closing concert of CBGB's in 2007.
-The New York Times describes Patterson's endeavor as such:
+The New York Times described Patterson's endeavor: